avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 - 10M KCoins - treasury for contributors allocation.
 - 10M KCoins - bounties rewards pool.
 - 230M KCoins - builders compensation (vested over a 5 years period)
-- 250M KCoins - KarmaCoin investors coin allocation (vested over a 5 years period)
+- 250M KCoins - Karma Coin investors coin allocation (vested over a 5 years period)

 ## Summary of protocol minting
 A total of 2B KCoins are allocated by the protocol for: